jpwyoung/MAUI/README.md

 Test
 ---
-The folder Test provides some sample input data for MAUIcount.py.
+The folder Test provides some sample input data for MAUIcount.py (a subset of the data in Figure 3 of the publication).
 The supplied version of MC_parameters is set up to run an analysis of these data, provided that MAUIcount is run from the folder immediately above the Test folder.
-The command "python MAUIcount.py" should be sufficient, since all parameters are already set up in MC_parameters.py.
+The command "python3 MAUIcount.py" should be sufficient, since all parameters are already set up in MC_parameters.py.
 If it is working correctly, MAUIcount should generate a new folder called MAUIcount_output within Test that has exactly the same files as the existing folder MAUIcount_expected_output.
+N.B This software requires Python 3; it has not been tested with Python 2 and may not run as expected.

 ---
 Created by Peter Young peter.young@york.ac.uk